A lovely unspoilt East Norfolk Coast village with its roots in fishing.

 The village has a large, cathedral like, church, a holiday park with unusual holiday homes and one of the first UK windfarms on the ridge to the west of the village.

-Winterton on sea beach, looking towards the offshore windfarm
+Fishing from Winterton beach, in view of the offshore windfarm

 The beach between Winterton and Horsey is home to a colony of grey seals.
 You can usually see their heads popping up above the waves.
 In December and January they have pups and come out of the water for several weeks.
 Around 100 pups are born each winter.
 The pups are white, the females light grey and males dark grey.